VelSal/quiz-game/README.md

 ## Little quiz game

-A program with 5 questions.
-How many points will you score?
-(Only in french at the moment)
+A program with the same 5 questions and only available in french at the moment but it will be upgraded.